cyverse-archive/DE/services/api/endpoints/filesystem/stat.md

 File and Directory Status Information
 -------------------------------------

 The /stat endpoint allows the caller to get serveral pieces of information about a file or directory at once.
 For directories, the response includes the created and last-modified timestamps along with a file type of `dir`.
 For regular files, the response contains the created and last-modified timestamps, the file size in bytes and a file type of `file`.
 The following is an example call to the stat endpoint:

 __URL Path__: /secured/filesystem/stat

 __HTTP Method__: POST

 __Request Query Parameters__:

-* proxyToken - A valid CAS ticket.

 __Request Body__: